 Chris Kluwe on AR and sports, March 2014 (9 mins)

-Unlike Chris Milk, Chris Kluwe a former NFL player turned author, thinks augmented reality is the world-changing tech to beat.
-Various companies are looking to help sports fans spectate from all angles - Kluwe argues that AR can also be used by teams to win games by putting the tech in football helmets.
+Chris Kluwe is a former NFL player turned author who thinks augmented reality is the world-changing tech to beat.
+Various companies are looking to help sports fans spectate from all angles - Kluwe argued in 2014 that AR can also be used by teams to win games by putting the tech in football helmets.
+We're still waiting.

 Eythor Bender on exoskeletons, March 2011 (6 mins)